IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 [![Build Status](https://travis-ci.org/IBM/scalable-cassandra-deployment-on-kubernetes.svg?branch=master)](https://travis-ci.org/IBM/scalable-cassandra-deployment-on-kubernetes)

-# Scalable multi-node Cassandra using Kubernetes Cluster
+# Scalable multi-node Cassandra deployment on Kubernetes Cluster

 This project demonstrates the deployment of a multi-node scalable Cassandra cluster on Kubernetes.
 Apache Cassandra is a massively scalable open source NoSQL database.
 Cassandra is perfect for managing large amounts of structured, semi-structured, and unstructured data across multiple datacenters and the cloud.